apple-development-hdc/MyEntry_Rebuild/README.md

 which will be passed to the header of the API.
 2. Manage session through eCache-
 - eCache will store key pair of tokenId ? : accessToken .
 This has to be checked for each API call (cache.get(tokenId)->?rule)
-- then we have to check the header authorization token httpRequest.header("token").equals(eCache.get("token") == true : PASS.
+- then we have to check the header authorization token httpRequest.header("token").equals(eCache.get("token") == true :"200 OK". else "404 error".

 TO LOAD FRONTEND :